caiopg/linux-server/README.md

 http://18.217.239.39/

 ## Website
-The server is configured to serve the website [a tourist-catalog](https://github.com/caiopg/turist-catalog).
+The server is configured to serve the website [tourist-catalog](https://github.com/caiopg/turist-catalog).

 ## Changes made in server